-From the moment David and Katie contacted me about photographing their London wedding at Frederick’s Islington, I just knew it would be a wonderful day, as it consisted of two completely contrasting styles – the proverbial day of two halves.
+I was so excited when David and Katie asked me to photograph their wedding.
+It was to take place at Frederick’s Islington and I just knew it would be a wonderful day.
+It consisted of two completely contrasting styles – the proverbial day of two halves.

-The service was held at a beautiful medieval church in Monken Hadley, Barnet next to the open spaces of the Common.
-For the reception they chose the very stylish Frederick’s restaurant in the heart of fashionable Islington, London.
+The service was held at a beautiful medieval church in Monken Hadley, Barnet.
+This beautiful church sits next to the lovely open spaces of the Common.
+This is also the location they had chosen for their engagement shoot.
+In contrast for the reception they chose the very stylish Frederick’s restaurant.
+This fantastic venue is perfectly situated in the heart of fashionable Islington London.

-The day itself was perfect – lots of fun photographing the preparations in Katie’s parents’ stunning home, a wonderfully emotional church service and then onto a Routemaster bus where the party got going on the journey to Islington.
+The day itself was perfect from beginning to end.
+First of all we had lots of fun photographing the bridal preparations.
+These took place in Katie’s parents’ stunning home.
+Then followed a wonderfully emotional church service.
+After this we all piled onto a Routemaster bus, such a great way to travel between venues.
+The party certainly got going on the journey to Islington!

-I adore photographing London weddings and finding interesting backdrops for the couples’ portraits.
-Islington was the ideal location for this and by chance one of my favourite spots I found to take David and Katie to happened to be one of their much-loved burger restaurants.
+I adore photographing London weddings because I love to find interesting backdrops for the portraits.
+Islington was the ideal location for this.
+One of my favourite spots was one of the couple’s much-loved burger restaurants.
 It turns out that David spent many hours there while Katie had her wedding dress fittings just around the corner.
-I just love stories like this and creating images that over the years will become more and more treasured.
+I just love stories like this because over the years these images will become more and more treasured.

 I hope you enjoy seeing some of the photos from this elegant London wedding.